 Summary:

 Lincoln County Schools in West Virginia has only one middle school, Guyan Valley Middle, which serves students in grades 6-8.
-The school has consistently underperformed compared to other middle schools in the state, ranking in the bottom 10% for the past three school years with a 0-star rating from SchoolDigger.
+Based on the available data, Guyan Valley Middle does not appear to be a standout performer among middle schools in the state.

 Thank you for your feedback!